sagemath/sage/src/doc/en/a_tour_of_sage/index.rst

 .. image:: sin_plot.*

-Sage is powerful.
+Sage is a very powerful calculator.
 To experience it, first we create a :math:`500 \times 500` matrix of random numbers.

 ::